pantheon-systems/documentation/source/content/wordpress-cron.md

  - Check for new version of the WordPress core, themes, and plugins
  - Clean up spam

-In contrast, any command that can be executed on Unix without user intervention can be scheduled as a Cron Job.
+In contrast, any command that can be executed on Unix without user intervention can be scheduled as a Cron job.

 ### Security